likuanppd/GOOD-AT/README.md

 - **ptb_d = 0.3:** the perturbation rate for training the detector
 - **threshold = 0.1:** the threshold of detecting adversarial edges

+## Self-training-based Poisoning defense
+For the self-training defense, please refer to our another repository: https://github.com/likuanppd/STRG

 ## Citation
 ```
 @inproceedings{li2023boosting,